MOHAMED-DEV2000/alx-pre_course/0x01-git/README.md

-This is Readme file for 0x01-git repository
-This is a small update
+This is Readme file for 0x01-git repository, This is a small update